 If children both attended church regularly AND participated in additional religious activities (like singing in the church choir) they were less likely than non-religious kids to engage in sexual activity (Buchtova et al 2020).

 Might religion influence kids if it affects their general outlook on life?
+Maybe.

 In another study of kids in the Czech Republic, researchers found the same pattern of little or no impact of church attendance on health behaviors.
 Kids who attended church were less likely to smoke tobacco, but they were not less likely to engage in other risky health behaviors.
 Not on the basis of church attendance alone (Malinkova et al 2019).